Arunachal Pradesh State Election Commission

-Arunachal Pradesh State Election Commission is an autonomous and statutory body constituted in Indian state of Arunachal Pradesh for ensuring that elections in are conducted in free, fair and unbiased way.
+Arunachal Pradesh State Election Commission is an autonomous and Constitutional body constituted in Indian state of Arunachal Pradesh for ensuring that elections in are conducted in free, fair and unbiased way.
 Constitution of India with provisions as per Article 243K and 243 ZA and Article 324 ensures creation and safeguarding of the powers of State Election Commissions.
 Arunachal Pradesh State Election Commission is responsible for conducting elections for Urban Local Bodies like Municipalities, Municipal Corporations, Panchayats and any other specified by Election Commission of India.
 Arunachal Pradesh State Election Commissioner is appointed by Governor of Arunachal Pradesh.

 History and Administration

 Arunachal Pradesh State Election Commission was formed in accordance with powers of Election Commission of India, which was constituted in year 1950 to supervise state level elections.
 State election commissioner is appointed by Governor.
 To ensure the autonomy of the position, the Arunachal Pradesh state election commissioner cannot be removed from office except on the grounds and manner specified for judge of High Court.